 Ever since I picked up the iPad app Procreate, I have discovered a new joy in making comic pages.
 It was tricky at first, however I have now drawn over 100 pages of comics and settled on a good layout system.

 Last year I started experimenting with making ePubs in Pages.
 I had previously dabbled in hand coding epubs in 2015 using open source software like Calibre and Sigil.
-Sometime in 2018 Apple announced that their software Apple Pages can now export not only in epub, but to fixed layout epub.
-Perfect for comics.
+Sometime in 2018 Apple announced that their software Apple Pages can now export not only into a fixed layout epub.
+Perfect for comics and other forms of picture based books.

 Please don't splodge into a big pool of ooze!
 Break artisically, try throwing paint at a wall (or teacher) };-}